Deevad/peppercarrot_scenarios/you-found-me-i-chose-you.md

 _Pepper:_ (Carrot-like speech bubble for I found an adorable kitten friend!)

-**Panel 20:** Shot of Pepper walking back to the orphanage carrying Carrot slumped over her shoulder.
+**Panel 20:** Shot of Pepper walking back to the school carrying Carrot slumped over her shoulder.
 He gives an exhausted and contented smile.

 _Carrot_: (Carrot-like speech bubble for "I chose you")